Powerlearnproject/se-day1-assignment-sure-master/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+1. Requirement Analysis: This initial phase involves gathering and analyzing the business needs and user requirements to ensure the project’s goals are clearly understood.

+2. Design: In this phase, the system’s architecture and design are planned, outlining how the software will be structured, including data flow, user interfaces, and modules.

+3. Implementation (Coding): During implementation, the actual code is written based on the design specifications.
+Developers translate the design into a functional software application.

+4. Testing: The software is rigorously tested for bugs, errors, and other issues to ensure it meets the specified requirements and functions correctly.

+5. Deployment: After successful testing, the software is deployed to the production environment, making it available for use by the end-users.

+6. Maintenance: This final phase involves ongoing support, updates, and improvements to the software to fix issues, add new features, and ensure it continues to meet user needs over time.

-Compare and contrast the Waterfall and Agile methodologies.
+**Compare** and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.